 9.10.11 Grapes should go directly to table for cleaning followed by destemming and crushing/pressing.

-9.10.12 Irrespective of whether infestation is apparent or not, the godown shall be thoroughly cleaned and the floor walls, pillars, etc, swept/brushed and disinfected periodically.
+9.10.12 Irrespective of whether infestation is apparent or not, the godown shall be thoroughly cleaned and the floor walls, pillars, etc swept/brushed and disinfected periodically.
 Fumigation should be carried out regularly using formaldehyde or any other approved fumigant.

 9.10.13 Barley malt should conform to the specification laid down in IS 6895.